The San Ysidro Freight Rail Yard is located in the community of San

 Other Project Benefits

-• The project will replace aging rail infrastructure
+• The project replaced aging rail infrastructure

-• Rail yard enhancements will alleviate drainage issues
+• Rail yard enhancements alleviated drainage issues

-G. Peter d'Ablaing, P.E.
+Peter d'Ablaing, P.E.

 SANDAG Senior Transportation Engineer